Challenging a rent increase

 • you started renting on or after 15 January 1989

-In most cases this means you’ll have an ‘assured shorthold tenancy’ or ‘assured tenancy’.
+In most cases this means you’ll have an ‘assured tenancy’.
+In some cases, you might have an ‘assured shorthold tenancy’.

 If you’re not sure, or you have a different kind of agreement with a private landlord, check your tenancy type if you rent from a private landlord.